wso2-extensions/siddhi-io-snmp/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">community</td>
-        <td style="vertical-align: top; word-wrap: break-word">Community string of the target SNMP agent.
-Default value is 'public'.
-This property only uses SNMP V1, V2C and do not need to provide while using V3</td>
+        <td style="vertical-align: top; word-wrap: break-word">The community string of the target SNMP agent.
+The default value is 'public'.
+This property is required only when the V1 and V2C SNMP versions are used.
+It is not applicable when you use the V3 version.</td>
         <td style="vertical-align: top">public</td>
         <td style="vertical-align: top">STRING</td>
         <td style="vertical-align: top">Yes</td>